 He used to sleep here.
 The squire who had this manor house built certainly slept here.
 The ceiling decorated at the beginning of the last century in soft colours vaults the bed.
 There is a double window to enjoy the sunset every evening to the west and a window to the south to let in daylight.
 The other details we added new, with the desire to enhance the room of its original owner who had chosen it for himself.
 Oak flooring to feel in touch with nature and, separated from the original cypress wood door, here is the bright new bathroom with its hand-coloured tiles and the window to the old barn.

-We apply a reduction of 15% for stays of at least 14 days and 35% for stays of at least 30 days.
+We apply a reduction of 25% for stays of at least 30 days.

 daily rate 70€